Keysight/cyperf/deployment/k8s/README.md

 ## General Prerequisites
 To deploy a Keysight CyPerf agent inside Kubernetes, you need the following:
 1. You can use the *CyPerf Agents in both* **_on-premise_** *K8s cluster (For example: **nodes in VMs on ESXi host**) and in* **_cloud_** *(For example: nodes in **_AWS EKS_***).

-    - K8s version 1.20 or 1.21 is recommended for On-Premise K8s Cluster.
-    - K8s version 1.24 is recommended for EKS and AKS Clusters.
+    - K8s version 1.27 is recommended for On-Premises K8s, EKS and AKS Clusters

 2. A kubernetes cluster along with a containerzied device under test (DUT) that is already deployed in the same cluster.